 Maintain Full-Time Enrolment in every mandatory term of the program.
-Exceptions: the final term of the program and the official scheduled breaks as determined credits required to be a full-time student varies by program and can be found on our website, under your program's course listings.
+Exceptions: the final term of the program and the official scheduled breaks as determined by the Program Area.
+The number of credits required to be a full-time student varies by program and can be found on our website, under your program's course listings.